ConniCia/radical_cure/README.md

 ### All other code

 All other code has been developed by Constanze CIAVARELLA (constanze DOT ciavarella AT umontpellier DOT fr).

+## Input data

+This code uses input data from four sources:

+- De-identified data on the time to first P vivax recurrence from the [IMPROV clinical trial](http://dx.doi.org/10.1016/S0140-6736(19)31285-1) is not publicly available and hence not included in this repository.
+Access to this data can be requested from the IMPROV study team.
+An empty placeholder file is included under [data/raw/placeholder_IMPROV_data.csv](data/raw/placeholder_IMPROV_data.csv) and read into the code in the script [code/R/input_A.R](code/R/input_A.R).
+- Data from a meta-analysis of clinical trials by [Commons et al.](https://doi.org/10.1016/S1473-3099(23)00430-9) is included directly in the code in the script [code/R/input_B.R](code/R/input_B.R).
+- Data from a meta-analysis of clinical trials by [Watson et al.](https://doi.org/10.7554/eLife.83433) is included directly in the code in the script [code/R/input_C.R](code/R/input_C.R).
+- Posterior parameter draws obtained from the calibration of the PvIBM by [White et al](http://dx.doi.org/10.1038/s41467-018-05860-8) are included in input file [data/raw/PvMod_posterior_draws.csv](data/raw/PvMod_posterior_draws.csv).

 ## Getting started